 My most current contribution was serving as the Treasurer for our Homeowner Association, where I helped turn 5 years of negative cash flow into 5 solid years of positive cash flow, without laying off any employees and still honoring all employees with annual pay raises.

 Serving my community is just a part of my life.
 It has been 44 years since I started volunteering with civic organizations.

 44 Years - and I am still at it.

 This year Deborah and I celebrated our 43rd wedding anniversary.
 When I am not working I spend most of my time with her.
 We regularly host our grandchildren for a weekend.
 They wear us out - constant movement - we love it.
 I also enjoy playing bridge and do my best to play twice a week.

 Tom Owens for Woodbury City Council

 The Owens Family

-(Back row from the left) Dr. Andrew Calvin (Mayo Clinic), Sgt.
+(Back row from the left) Dr. Andrew Calvin (Mayo Clinic), Capt.
 William Owens (Lino Lakes PD), Amanda and Evangeline Owens, me, Elizabeth Owens (Woodbury Parks & Rec Specialist).

-(Front row) Eli Calvin, Leah and Daniel Calvin, Leah Mead (mother-in-law) and Deborah.
+(Front row) Eli, Leah and Daniel Calvin, Leah Mead (mother-in-law) and Deborah.